• Skip to primary navigation

 Even though the sweet, subtly spicy flavors resonate in all goulashes, this vegan goulash recipe begins spicy but is easily adjusted for personal preference.
 Remember to add spice in small amounts, taste, and add more.

-My vegan goulash is a one-pot, minimal-mess, quick recipe that is perfect for a weeknight dinner.
+My vegan goulash is a one-pot, minimal-mess, quick recipe perfect for a weeknight dinner.
 This vegan goulash recipe is so easy; it practically cooks itself.

 I started with her base ingredients to mimic my grandmother's Hungarian goulash recipe.
 Then, I deleted the meat, cheeses, and oil, adding vegan, healthy whole foods.

-• White Onions: White onions have a strong, sharp, and not very sweet flavor and should be used sparingly by themselves when raw.
+• White Onions: White onions have a strong, sharp, and not very sweet flavor and should be used sparingly when raw.
 When cooked, they take on a mild taste.

-• Garlic: Fresh minced garlic, when cooked with onions, makes the onion more savory and warm in flavor.
+• Garlic: Fresh minced garlic, when cooked with onions, makes the onion more savory and warm.

 • Red Bell Pepper: Red bell peppers are sweet and vibrant for the goulash, especially when added to the acidity in the tomatoes.